-Amazon put a lot of effort in explaining in a very simple and clear way how the systems works.
+Amazon put a lot of effort into explaining in a very simple and clear way how the systems work.
 You can see it immediately even before you enter the shop.
 Some posters give you a hint of what to expect:

 - Download the app

 - Enter the shop and pick up what you like

 It is so simple.
 Nothing really happens on the app when you pick up stuff and then maybe decide to put it back.
 Also, nothing happens immediately after you leave the store.
 It is only after between five to ten minutes that you get notified about your order.

 That’s it.
 All you need to know, and even more, is there: the list of items purchased, alongside with a simple explanation on how to get a refund of an item, the amount of money you save.
 I have been there twice and in both cases, everything worked just fine.

 A proprietary store is a perfect place to promote your own private labels.
 Amazon certainly did not want to miss this opportunity.
 As an example, a full shelf is dedicated to the latest Amazon Meal kits.
 These kits are okay for a quick home-cooked dinner for two and can be prepared in about thirty minutes.

 Prominent visibility is also given to private label snacks (chocolate) and gadgets.

 The technology is finally ready and working properly.
 I understood there were issues in recognizing people when the store was packed, but this problem has been solved.
 This means soon we will probably see more stores popping up in US cities, most likely urban areas with high density, and in due time international expansion is a possibility.